ecilasun/NekoIchi/README.md

 NekoIchi is a system-on-chip which contains:
 - A risc-v (rv32imf) CPU
-- 256Kbytes of SYSRAM for programs
+- 128Kbytes of SYSRAM for programs
 - 256MBytes of DDR3 RAM
 - DVI interface via PMOD on port A&B
 - SDCard interface via PMOD on port C
 - 256x192x8bpp VRAM for graphics
-- A custom GPU
+- A custom GPU with indexed color output (24bitx256 entry palette)
 - Hardware interrupts (external/timer/breakpoint)
 - UART @115200 bauds

 ## The CPU
-NekoIchi implements MSI/MTI/MEI interrupt support (machine interrupts for software/timer/external).
+NekoIchi implements machine interrupts via MSI/MTI/MEI interrupt support (machine interrupts for software/timer/external).

 For the timer interrupts, a custom 64 bit CSR register on addresses 0x800-0x801 is implemented, to be used as the 'timecmp' register.
 Original RISC-V documentation uses a memory mapped register scheme but that doesn't reflect well with NekoIchi internals, therefore a custom CSR was used.

 Current built-in ROM image uses external interrupt enable and an interrupt handler to implement an UART driven console, which doesn't have to poll data arrival in software, and a demo 1 second timer that fires right after the ROM starts.
 The source can be found under test/ROM_Nekoichi.cpp file in the project https://github.com/ecilasun/riscvtool

+The current CPU version also supports illegal instruction exceptions for code running outside an interrupt handler (i.e. most user code)

 ## The GPU
 The custom GPU has the following features:
 - Pixel write: Can draw single bytes at any VRAM position (to be deprecated)
 - DMA: GPU can drive the DMA to copy blocks of SYSRAM to VRAM
-- Rasterizer: currently draws solid filled triangles
 - VRAM clear: Fast VRAM clear, similar to a DMA op with source coming from a single register

 The CPU talks to the GPU using a FIFO to push 32bit commands, using a memory mapped device address (0x80000000).

 Currently the GPU will not stall the CPU unless the FIFO (1024 DWORD entries) is full.
 Submitting more commands than 1024 for each 'frame' will put the GPU and CPU into lockstep mode, I'm planning to expand the FIFO or use a different means to feed the GPU in the future.

-The rasterizer currently writes to VRAM directly, but for convenience in the future, it will write to SYSRAM instead (in parallel to the CPU writes using a second port) given a base address and a clip window size (in tile dimensions) This should allow for better, hardware accessible doublebuffering of draw targets.

-The rasterizer tile size is 4x1 pixels currently, and the algorthm used for 'inside' test is based around ideas from Intel's Larrabee architecture, with some custom additions to cope with integer values.
-There is an initial coarse tile check for 4x4 pixel regions before the 4x1 rasterizer's generated mask is written to VRAM.
+The rasterizer support has been deprecated as this will be handled in a different way in the future.

 ## The Graphics DMA unit
 Currently the DMA lives inside the GPU and is controlled by writing a command to the GPU FIFO.
 Some of the features of the DMA unit are listed below